Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 The simplest way to choose

-If you’re trying to decide between Return Signals and “the usual suspects,” here’s the decision tree:
+If you’re trying to decide between Signals and “the usual suspects,” here’s the decision tree:

 - If you need promotional SMS, buy an SMS marketing platform.